-But the more exciting part of this story is that two friends and EIT readers, Cesar and Brenda, have decided to come with us.
-Neither have ever been to New York and they are overwhelmed by the number of things to see and do.
-I thought I’d help them out by compiling some tips for first-time travel to New York City.
+My friends and EIT readers, C. & B, have decided to take a trip to the Big Apple.
+Neither have ever been to New York City, and they are overwhelmed by the number of things to see and do.
+I thought I’d help them out by putting together some tips for their first trip to NYC.

 Explore Central Park during the day…